AI Trail Analysis

 What to bring⌄

-Due to the elevation, length, and potential for rapid weather changes, carrying sufficient water, food, and layers is crucial.
-Navigation tools are important for a point-to-point hike, and a first-aid kit is always a must.
-Bear spray is highly recommended given the location.
+Due to the trail's length, elevation, and unpredictable mountain weather, carrying adequate water, food, and layers is crucial.
+Navigation tools are essential, and hiking poles will aid with the steep, rocky terrain.
+Bear spray is highly recommended in the Smokies.

 Safety tips⌄